ehsanmok/spark-lp/README.md

 ## Software Architecture Overview

-Our implementation was inspired by [spark-tfocs](https://github.com/databricks/spark-tfocs).
-The spark-tfocs architecture design is the best suitable option for separating local and distributed vector space operations by means of

-* `DenseVector` A wrapper around `Array[Double]` with vector operations support.
-(Imported from `org.apache.spark.mllib.linalg`)

-* `DVector` A distributed vector, stored as an `RDD[DenseVector]`, where each partition comprises a single `DenseVector` containing a slice of the complete distributed vector.
-This has the advantage of using BLAS operations directly as opposed to `RDD[Double]`.
-More information is available in `org.apache.spark.mllib.optimization.lp.VectorSpace`.

-* `DMatrix` A distributed matrix, stored as an `RDD[Vector]`, where each (possibly sparse) `Vector` represents a row of the matrix.
-More information is available in `org.apache.spark.mllib.optimization.lp.VectorSpace`.
+Detailed descriptions of our design is described in chapter 4 of the [thesis](https://open.library.ubc.ca/cIRcle/collections/ubctheses/24/items/1.0340337).

 ## Advantages

-* spark-lp is able to solve large-scale LP problems in a distributed way with fault-tolerance over commodity clusters of machines.
-(Stay tuned for more results!)
+* spark-lp is unique because it is **open-source** and it can solve large-scale LP problems in a distributed way with **fault-tolerance** over **commodity clusters** of machines.
+Thus, it provides the *lowest cost* opportunity for such applications.
+See page 42 for cluster results [here](https://open.library.ubc.ca/cIRcle/collections/ubctheses/24/items/1.0340337).

-* spark-lp is ~100X faster and more accurate than spark-tfocs for solving large-scale LP problems.
-(Stay tuned for the published results)
+* spark-lp is at least ~10X *faster* and more accurate than spark-tfocs for solving large-scale LP problems.
+See page 38 for local results [here](https://open.library.ubc.ca/cIRcle/collections/ubctheses/24/items/1.0340337).
+Our benchmark shows that spark-tfocs is *not* suitable even for small LP problems.

-## TODOs:
+## Future plans:

 * Add preprocessing to capture more general LP formats.
 * Add infeasibility detection.
 * Extend to QP solver.
+* Add GPU support, as described in page 47 [here](https://open.library.ubc.ca/cIRcle/collections/ubctheses/24/items/1.0340337), using INDArray provided in [ND4J](http://nd4j.org/) library.